cvs-health/testaro/README.md

 ## Accessibility principles

 Autotest seeks to contribute some tests of web-application quality, particularly with respect to accessibility.
 Web accessibility is variously understood.
-The Axe, IBM, and WAVE test packages used by Autotest check compliance with their own rules.
-As of October 2021, the rule counts were:
+The AATT, Axe, IBM, and WAVE test packages used by Autotest check compliance with their own rules (HTML CodeSniffer rules in the case of AATT).
+As of January 2022, the rule counts (discovered by inspection of various files) were:
+- AATT: 98
 - Axe: 138
 - IBM 163
 - WAVE: 110